-Strike against price hikes shuts down services in Greece
+Inflation strikes spur Greek clashes, disruptions in Belgium

 The strike disrupted services around the country, with ferries tied up in port — severing connections to Greece’s islands — state-run schools shut, public hospitals running with reduced staff and most public transport grinding to a standstill.

-Thousands of people marched through Athens in two demonstrations.
-In Thessaloniki, Greece’s second-largest city, scuffles broke out between a small group of protesters and riot police at the tail end of a demonstration there attended by about 11,000 people.
-Young people threw Molotov cocktails and stones at police, who fired tear gas and stun grenades.
+Brief clashes broke out between small groups of protesters and riot police at the tail-end of marches in both Athens and Thessaloniki, Greece’s second-largest city.
+In both places, small groups of demonstrators threw Molotov cocktails and rocks at police, who responded with tear gas and stun grenades.
+There were no immediate reports of injuries.

 Europe has faced a series of protests and strikes over the past few months over the soaring cost of living.
 As Russia’s war in Ukraine has driven up energy and food prices, workers from nurses to pilots to railway staff have walked off the job seeking wages that keep pace with rising inflation.
 Others have joined in by taking to the streets to pressure governments to do more to ease rising bills even as European leaders have passed energy relief packages.